tychonievich/archimedes/README.md

     Defaults to `1` if omitted.
     For example, if two midterms and the final exam are the entries of the `"Exam"` group and the final has `"weight":2`, the total grade for the exam group will be $(m_1 + m_2 + 2 m_3) \div 4$.

+-  `single-file`: if set, only expect a single file to be submitted for this assignment.
+Anything other than the most recently submitted file will be displayed as "Older submissions".

+-  `withhold`: if set, don't show grades for this assignment to students

+-  `hide`: if set, don't show this assignment to students at all or use it for grade computations

+-  `feedback_files`: list of glob patterns for files that should be considered feedback (e.g. autograder outputs)

 ## `coursegrade.json`